emilbratt/OTGT/Tools/docker/README.md

 ### setup
 * make sure to have docker and docker-compose installed on your system
-* create the environment.ini file using the template -> environment.ini.template
+* create the environment.ini file by copying and ediiting the environment.ini.template

 ### commands
 * start containers